Clemapfel/Mousetrap.jl/README.md

 (in order of priority, highest first)

-+ Simplify installation process to `] add mousetrap` for all operating systems
++ Simplify installation process to `] add mousetrap`
-+ Add support for loading custom themes
++ Add support for loading custom themes by exposing the CSS interface
 + Allow bundling of the Julia runtime and all necessary binary dependencies into a portable executable
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored at runtime C-side
-+ Implement Drag & Drop of files, images, and widgets
++ Implement drag & drop for files, images, and widgets
 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Allow for audio playback and manipulating audio data
 + Add an event controller to capture video game controller / joystick events